 Keeping this in mind, we have designed our managed portfolios using Vanguard index funds.
 Vanguard has a unique structure —it is owned by its fund investors.
 This has enabled Vanguard to be the market leader in driving down fund costs over the last four decades.
 Vanguard funds are always among the lowest cost at any given time.

 Other 401(k)s typically offer target date funds, which cost participating employees at least 0.13% on their assets.
-You could do worse, but our managed portfolios nearly halve your fund expenses to 0.07–0.09%.
+You could do worse, but the funds in our managed portfolios may decrease your average expenses to 0.06%.
 We also curate a short list of approved funds that are aligned with our 3(38) fiduciary responsibilities.

 Taking this approach allows us to minimize costs for participating employees, leaving more money working toward their retirement savings.
 In addition, we help participating employees invest wisely by diversifying their portfolios.

 Diversification is generally considered “the only free lunch in investing.”
 We adhere to Modern Portfolio Theory (MPT), a widely accepted framework for managing investment portfolios, developed by Nobel prize-winning economists Harry Markowitz and William Sharpe.